MakeSchool-Tutorials/Makestagram-Swift-V3/P9-Refactoring-Stringly-Typed-Code/content.md

         }
     }

+You'll notice we created a new enum within the `UIStoryboard` class called `MGType`.
+If you're wondering about the name, `MG` are simply initials for Makestagram to identify that this enum was created by our app.
+This will help avoid potential naming conflicts with Apple or other third-party libraries.

+Our enum contains a case for each of our app's storyboards.
+We also create a computed variable that capitalizes the `rawValue` of each case.
+This computed variable returns the corresponding filename for each storyboard.

-We need to add a filename computed variable so we can create a convenience initializer that will initialize the correct storyboard based on filename.
-Let's now create a convenience initializer in UIStoryboard:
+Next, we create a convenience initializer that will make user of our enum.
+It'll allow use initialize the correct storyboard based each enum case.
+Right below the closing curly brace of `MGType` add the following convenience initializer:

     extension UIStoryboard {
         // ...